 6. Account is considered inactive when no deposits or withdrawals are being made for a period of one (1) year.
 Account will then become dormant, and will be considered abandoned.
 A $20.00 account processing fee will be charged to your account before the funds are escheated to the state.

-I didn't have any problems when opening savings account with Sterling.
+I didn't have any problems when opening savings account with BrioDirect (Sterling National Bank).
 Sterling sent 2 small deposits to my checking account at another bank.
 The verification process completed after 2 business days.
-I requested an ACH transfer of 10K after the external account was verified.
-Everything went well until I requested an ACH transfer of very large amount of money to my account at Sterling.
-Money was taken from my external account.
-My account was suspended after 2 days the money was withdrawn my external account, and Sterling customer service representative tried to reach out to me via phone.
-They left a message on my phone.
-I called Sterling the following day and talked with B. He asked me the account number at Sterling.
-I told him I couldn't give him the account number because online access was suspended and didn't receive the first statement yet.
+I requested an inbound ACH transfer of 10K after the external account was verified.
+Everything went well until I requested an inbound ACH transfer of very large amount to my savings account at Sterling.
+Money was withdrawn from my external account, and my account was locked after 2 days the money was withdrawn my external account.
+A Sterling customer service representative tried to reach out to me via phone; she left a message on my phone.
+I called Sterling the following day and talked with B. He asked my account number at Sterling.
+I told him I couldn't give him the account number because my account was locked and didn't receive the first statement yet.
 I asked B he could search for my account number based on info I gave to him (SSN, BD, home address, phone number).
-I told him I would give him all information so he could verify my identity and told me why they called me and my online access was suspended.
+I told him I would give him all information so he could verify my identity and told me why my account was locked.
 He wasn't helpful at all; he refused to do that.
 I understood he did that to protect my identity, but I didn't have the account number since I just opened savings account with Sterling less than a month ago.
-I finally remembered I saved the account number right after opening the account.
-I told B that he could wait for me so I could retrieve the account on my laptop for him.
+I finally remembered I wrote down the account number right after opening the account.
+I told B that he could wait for me so I could get the account number on my laptop for him.
 He said he had to talk with other customers and hang up the phone.
-I finally got the account number from my laptop.
+I was so upset.
+I finally got the account number from my laptop after 1 minute.
 I called Sterling again and provided the account number.
 I asked B whether my account was compromised, and he said no. He told me Sterling suspected illegal INBOUND ACH transfer request.
-I told them they already verified my external account before I could transfer 10K when I opened my account almost a month ago.
-B demanded me to send in my driver license and external bank account statement so they could restore my account.
-I sent them the copy of my driver license and bank account statement.
+I told B that Sterling already verified my external account before I could transfer 10K when I opened my account almost a month ago.
+B demanded me to send in my driver license and external bank account statement so Sterling could unlock my account.
+I sent them the copy of my driver license and bank account statements.
 What a pain!

 Updated Sept 15, 2019:

-My account was enabled again after sending my driver license and recent external bank statement via secure email twice.
-I finally got an email regarding about the availability of the first statement from Sterling.
+My account was finally unlocked after sending copies of my driver license and recent external bank statements via secure email.
+I finally got an email notice of first electronic statement from Sterling.
 I just downloaded the statement but only saw the last 4 digit of my account on the first statement.
-Therefore, if you plan to open the savings account with this bank, make sure you write down the account number.
-If you don't have the account number, there is no way you can talk with customer service representatives.
-They don't bother to listen to you if you try to explain why you can't give the account number.
-If you ask to talk with their manager or supervisor, they will say there is nothing to talk to their manager/supervisor when you don't have the account number.
+Therefore, if you plan to open the savings account with Sterling, make sure you write down the account number.
+If you don't have the account number, there is no way you can talk with any customer service representatives.
+They don't bother to listen to you when you try to explain why you can't give the account number.
+If you ask to talk with their manager/supervisor, they will say there is nothing to talk to their manager/supervisor when you don't have the account number.

 |FDIC Certificate #||30337|